 A Bum Bag

 Bum bags are really useful and sometimes attractive.
 There’s no point in doing things half-heartedly.
-Go all out and get a gold one to make a statement.
+Go all out and get a galaxy print one one to make a statement.

 Hats shade your face from the sun, make you look amazing and help keep you dry if it rains.